Benn1440/kubernetes/README.md

 ﻿# kubernetes

+A Kubernetes pod deploys single instances of our application, and each container is encapsulated in pods and these pods are deployed using replica controllers or replicasets

 A replica set in Kubernetes ensures that pods are available at all times

 # Create the replica set with the command